Community & Society

-Colorado’s 18 CASA chapters vary in size, with staffs ranging from one to 30.
+Colorado’s 18 CASA locations vary in size, with staffs ranging from one to 30.
 They’re located in both metropolitan and rural areas, serving children and families of all ethnicities and financial circumstances.
 “Child abuse happens everywhere,” Raphael adds.
 “There are no geographical or financial boundaries.”

 And not all abuse is physical.
 “Abuse isn’t just about the bruises you can see,” Raphael says.
 “Some of our most heartbreaking cases involve severe mental abuse, which is equally, if not more, damaging.”

-Volunteers are the heart of each chapter.
+Volunteers are the heart of each location.
 Advocates for Children has 300-plus volunteers, men and women who the organization says are “ordinary citizens doing extraordinary work” by establishing stable relationships with foster children, getting to know their unique history and making informed recommendations to the courts.

 Statistics prove that children paired with a CASA volunteer are more likely to find a safe and permanent home and do better in school.
 Also, they’re likely to get more help while in the system and spend less time in foster care.